Crypto Adoption Around the World: Iraq

 Key Initiatives in Iraq

-The Iraqi Blockchain Society plays an active role in introducing blockchain to the public.
+The Iraqi Blockchain Society (the IEEE Blockchain Iraq Group) plays an active role in introducing blockchain to the public.
 It organizes events, workshops, and hackathons to familiarize Iraqis with blockchain concepts and use cases, aiming to build foundational knowledge and foster a local community interested in digital innovation.

 Establishing a clear legal classification for blockchain and digital assets would create a stable environment, providing clarity for investors, developers, and users.